julcasans/juliocastillo.dev/posts/2019-06-04-a-gentle-introduction-to-lit-html.md

 ---
-layout: post
+layout: post.njk
-author: "Julio Castillo Anselmi"
+author: Julio Castillo Anselmi
 categories: LitElement

 title: A gentle introduction to lit-html
-published: true
 description: An overview of the basics concepts of lit-html library It is the first post of a serie about lit-html and LitElement.
-tags: lit-html, LitElement, webdev, javascript
+tags: ['post', 'lit-html', 'LitElement', 'webdev', 'javascript']
 series: LitElement

+date: 2019-06-04

-image:  gentle.webp
+image: /assets/img/gentle.webp
 ---

 Hello!
 I start my blog with a series of `LitElement` entries.
 I'll start with the most basic concepts and then I'll go deeper into the details of the use of this library.
 As `LitElement` is based on `lit-html` the first step will be the study of `lit-html`.
 I hope you like it and find it useful.